Pranitha19/CLOUD-LEARNING-JOURNEY/AWS Cloud essentials.md

 | Maintenance | Provider-managed             | Organization-managed | Shared                         |
 | Best For    | Fast, cost-effective scaling | High-security needs  | Balanced flexibility & control |

-Benefits:
+# Benefits:

     Stop guessing capacity: we can dynamically increase the storage or any other services by capacity anytime.
     With the AWS Cloud, the company can conveniently scale resources up or down based on actual demand, eliminating the need to guess future capacity requirements.
     Stop spending money to run and maintain data centers Go global in minutes: we can use it from anyuwhere in the world just by changing aws region.
     Trade fixed expense for variable expense: By using the AWS Cloud, businesses can transition from fixed investments to variable costs.
     With variable costs, customer expenses are better aligned with actual usage, thus creating more financial flexibility.

-# Week 2: Interacting with AWS services
+# Week 2: Interacting with AWS services(Lab 1):
 --> Launched an amazon EC2 Instance for first time in AWS Console --->To launch an EC2 instance for a web server, configure the AMI to define the operating system and software; select the instance type to allocate CPU, memory, and storage; and set up storage options, including the type and size of the volume.

 Load balancing, permissions, and instance termination behavior are not required when launching a basic Amazon EC2 web server.